 The Last Great Event

-“If you were one of the half a million music fans who made their way like raggle-taggle gypsies to the Isle of Wight 1970 then you will absolutely love this backstage look at a great moment in rock history.”
+“If you were one of the half a million music fans who made their way like raggle-taggle gypsies to the Isle of Wight Festival 1970, you will absolutely love this backstage look at a great moment in rock history.”

 Ray Connolly, Daily Mail